DominikDoom/a1111-sd-webui-tagcomplete/README.md

 If the main file isn't found, the feature will simply deactivate itself, everything else should work normally.

 To add custom mappings for unknown Loras, you can use the UI provided by model-keyword, it will automatically write it to the `lora-keywords-user.txt` for you (and create it if it doesn't exist).
-The only issue is that it has no official support for Lycos, so to add them through the UI you will have to temporarily move them into the Lora model folder to be able to select them in model-keywords dropdown.
+The only issue is that it has no official support for the Lycoris extension and doesn't scan its folder for files, so to add them through the UI you will have to temporarily move them into the Lora model folder to be able to select them in model-keywords dropdown.
+Some are already included in the default list though, so trying it out first is advisable.
 <details>
 <summary>Walkthorugh to add custom keywords</summary>